 COP v3.0:natural-light; loadings

-All plastic roof lights are classified as brittle roofing and is not suitable for roof traffic, unless specifically tested under the point load test provisions of AS 4040.1, As/NZS 4040.4, and AS/NZS 1562.3: 2006.
+All plastic roof lights are classified as brittle roofing and are not suitable for roof traffic unless specifically tested under the point load test provisions of AS 4040.1, As/NZS 4040.4, and AS/NZS 1562.3: 2006.

 The mechanical properties of plastic roof lights differ from those of profiled metal cladding in that they are more flexible which allows them to deflect to a greater extent without damage.
-Foot-traffic and or access for maintenance should be considered at the design stage, so one sheet or a reduced width is provided so a workman may step over and not on, the roof light.
+Foot-traffic and or access for maintenance should be considered at the design stage, so one sheet or a reduced width is provided so a worker may step over and not on the roof light.